Senior Leadership Team

 Daniel A. Dentino, PhD is vice president for student affairs and dean of students.
 He is responsible for providing leadership and vision in administering a comprehensive range of programs and services for students and fostering a campus culture that promotes student engagement, achievement, and collaboration.
 In his role, he oversees the ALANA Student Center, the departments of Athletics, Campus Ministry, International Student Programs, Public Safety, Student Counseling Services, Student Health Services, Student Life, and Study Abroad and International Partnerships and the Griff Center for Student Engagement collaboratively with the vice president for academic affairs.
 Dr. Dentino joined the college in 2019.
 He previously held leadership roles at Wheeling Jesuit University, University of Saint Mary, Bethany College and Ave Maria University.

-Ian S. Day is vice president of enrollment management.
-He is responsible for leading the implementation of the college’s comprehensive enrollment management plan and provides strategic leadership for undergraduate and graduate recruitment, retention and student financial aid.
-Day joined Canisius in 2018.
-He previously served as the chief enrollment officer at the University of Massachusetts Dartmouth.
+Danielle D. Ianni, PhD, is vice president of enrollment management.
+She is responsible for leading the implementation of the college’s comprehensive enrollment management plan and provides strategic leadership for undergraduate and graduate recruitment, marketing, retention and student financial aid.
+Danielle joined Canisius in 2020.
+She previously worked at the State University of New York at Buffalo where she served as director of enrollment operations.
+Dr. Ianni earned her undergraduate degree in accounting from Hartwick College in Oneonta, NY.
+She holds master’s and doctoral degrees in higher education administration, both from the University of Rochester’s Margaret Warner Graduate School of Education.

 Erica C. Sammarco is associate vice president and assistant to the president.
 Since 2010, Sammarco has served as the chief administrative support for the president and is responsible for the coordination of strategic planning and special initiatives originating from the president’s office.
 She serves as secretary to the college’s Board of Trustees and the school corporation.
 Sammarco joined the college in 2005 as the director of corporate and foundation relations.